lijun99/isce2-install/README.md

 1. Install Anaconda or Minoconda.
 If you only run isce2 with venv, miniconda is recommended.

-2. If you prefer, prepare a conda virtual enviroment
+2. If you prefer, prepare a conda virtual environment

        conda create -n isce2 python=3.8
        conda activate isce2